European shag: Diet

 The shag is a pursuit-diving seabird that feeds predominantly in benthic habitats.
 Due to the relative ease with which diet samples can be collected from this species (regurgitated food or pellets) and the perceived conflict between the Phalacrocoracidae and fisheries, shag diet competition has been the subject of substantial scientific interest.
 Evidence collected at one colony, the Isle of May, Scotland, between 1985 and 2014, suggests that shag chick diet composition in this population has diversified in response to ocean warming.
 Shags also feed on fewer sandeel on windy days, presumably due to the strong effect of wind on flight in this species.
 The year-round diet of full-grown shags at this colony has also changed over the past 3 decades, from sandeel specialists to an increasingly diverse prey base.

 Distribution

 The European shag can be readily seen among the following locations during the breeding season, between late April and mid-July: Saltee Islands, Ireland; Farne Islands and Isles of Scilly, England; Isle of May, Deerness and Fowlsheugh, Scotland; Runde, Norway; Iceland; Denmark; Faroe Islands; Galicia, Northern Spain; Dalmatia and Istria, Croatia.
 In April 2017, eight new European shags were born in Monaco.

 The British population was 18,000 pairs in 2015.
-The largest colony of European shags is in the Cíes Islands, Spain, with 2,500 pairs.
+A large colony of European shags is in the Cíes Islands, Spain, with 2,500 pairs.